sausheong/founders/README.md

-# founders
+# Algorithms for Startup Founders

-Algorithms for Startup Founders
+This is the Jupyter Notebook Python notebook used for the talk in Geekcamp Singapore 2017.